Workseed survive a bear market

 Even e-learning tools have started to include templates, example materials, and shortcuts for educators.
 Many pedagogical contents can be used as they are, and many more can be easily adapted to suit the needs of a specific company.
 When everything else fails, content tools have made it increasingly easy to create materials from scratch.
 All this means less testing and iteration to get training started.

 Last but not least, many providers offer training or content as a service.
-Even if your company simply cannot spare the resources to create e-courses or study materials, it is often possible to purchase content creation and maintenance on top of the platform.
+Even if your company simply cannot spare the resources to create e-courses or study materials, it is often possible to purchase content creation and maintenance for digital learning on top of the platform.

 The benefits of e-learning go beyond mere training.
 It can improve overall employee satisfaction and productivity, creating a competitive advantage in a context of uncertainty.